sordina/launchtext/README.md

 ## TODO

-Clean this crap up! :-)
+* Clean this crap up! :-)
+* Seems to allocate ~300M of memories to this application...
+I'm not good at computer...